 I then hand steered the boat for the next 2.5 M while thinking what else I could do with the two errand autopilot drivers.
 One, the newer one, was beyond repair since there was no way to solder back its wires to its motor.
 The other, the older one, had its plastic threads so worn out that despite re-enforcements it will not hold together.
 Then I thought of another improvisation.
 I lashed the tiller, we were still under sail, and started to work on the old unit.
 While repairing it the boat would go off course and I had to stop the repair, correct the course, and lass the tiller again.
 But I took my time.
 I put plumber’s tape on the plastic threads and screwed the two housings together.
 Then I wrapped, as tight as I could, the joint with filament tape.
 I found in the tool box a long steel tweezers.
 These I put at the bottom of the drive and again held them together with hose clamps and more filament tape.
 After I connected this strange looking autopilot drive it seemed to work, but I was not sure how long it will hold together.

 In the mean time, the wind had veered west and I was able to open part of the headsail.
-At that time we doing better than 7 knots over ground.
+At that time we were doing better than 7 knots over ground.
 Miles went by and the autopilot was holding.
 We finally were approaching our waypoint Cape Exopetra (Κάβος Εξώπετρα), the southeastermost point of Astypalea.
 Alas the autopilot now, while still together, stopped working.
 It just quit.
 By that time the wind was gusting to the mid 30s.
 I hand steered.

 After rounding the cape the gusts were truly fierce.
 Fortunately I could still use the autopilot in its stand-by mode to just hold the tiller in one place.
 This allowed, with great difficulty, me to roll-in the headsail and, after correcting the course, to lower the mainsail.
 I was lucky that the sail came down and I lashed it to the boom without any damage from flogging.